 With your grandchildren, you don’t have to be the bad guy in their eyes.
 You don’t have to discipline them.
 That’s their parents’ job.

 Imagine that.
-You get to be a hero to your grandchildren without any of the downside.
-You can spoil them.
-Because that’s your job.
+You get to be a hero to your grandchildren.
+You can spoil them because that’s your job.

-If your grandchildren are misbehaving, you simply give them back to their parents.
+If your grandchildren misbehave, you give them back to their parents.
 Simple.
-Easy.
-Done.

 Being with your grandchildren can be like a special event every time.
 Typically, you only get to see them on their best behavior.
-Of course, it’s more fun being with them when they’re well-behaved and in a good mood.
+And it’s more fun being with them when they’re well-behaved and in a good mood.

-You Simply Get to Have Fun with Your Grandchildren
+You Get to Have Fun with Your Grandchildren

 And that brings us to the final point.
-You simply get to have fun with your grandchildren.
+You get to have fun with your grandchildren.

 You are their champion of joy and amazement.
 The bringer of sweets and hugs.
 The provider of outings and play times.
 You are a highlight of your grandchildren’s lives.
 They get to look forward to spending time with you.

-Being with you gives them a welcome break from their normal, every day lives.
+Being with you gives them a welcome break from their everyday lives.
 They get to experience the familiarity of fun with you.
 They want to enjoy themselves.
-And you help to give them that outlet.
-Perhaps a lot better than their own parents can.
+And you help to give them that outlet, perhaps a lot better than their parents can.

-You’re not limited with what needs to be done.
-You don’t have to help your grandchildren with their homework.
-You don’t have to make sure that they get to bed on time or that they get up early enough.
-You don’t have to make sure that they comply with certain nutritional requirements.
-Other than to keep them away from what they’re allergic to.
+You’re not limited by what needs to be done.
+You don’t have to help your grandchildren with their homework or ensure they get to bed on time or get up early enough.
+You don’t have to ensure they comply with specific nutritional requirements, other than to keep them away from what they’re allergic to.

 At times, raising your children was a chore.
 And now that you have grandchildren, you get to have fun.

 So, go ahead.
-Enjoy the time that you have with your children and with your grandchildren.
+Enjoy the time you have with your children and grandchildren.
 You’ve earned it.

-As I did research for this post, I got understanding better why being a grandparent can be more fun than being a parent.
-It simply makes too much sense.
+As I researched for this post, I understood better why being a grandparent can be more fun than being a parent.
+It simply makes sense.

 As a quick reminder, here are some of those reasons why: